 Founder & Director

 Sam has always had a deep love for horses.
 She grew up riding and helping care for the horses on her aunt and uncle's farms.
 As a teen she struggled with her own mental health and found peace in the barn.
 Her empathy and compassion for those struggling to find their own place in this world are what drove her to start Equi Evolution.
 Sam lives in Cumberland, RI with her husband, 3 children, and many fur babies.
 She has a BSBA from Bryant University, where she studied Business and Psychology and has taken coursework in Equine Studies at Johnson & Wales University.
 She is an MA certified riding instructor and has extensive experience in EAAT (Equine-Assisted Activities & Therapies) including therapeutic riding, Hippotherapy, and EFL (Equine-Facilitated Learning).
 She is certified in Level 1 EFL through The HERD Institute and has over 20 years of experience coaching and helping build the confidence and self-esteem of those in her community, and around the world, through both in-person and online mentorship.
-She is working towards completing her Level 2 HERD certification this year to expand her education in working with vulnerable populations.
+She is also a faculty member of The HERD Institute and teaches EFL certification courses in this modality.

 Lia is a RI native with a BS in Psychology from Rhode Island College.
 During her time spent in Honolulu teaching yoga, she soon realized that the most important lessons for leading a happy and balanced life were found in the meditation and mindfulness aspects of the practice.
 Since then, she made it a goal to pass on those teachings in her classes and began creating and hosting workshops to give more people access to them.

 Lia has always been an animal lover, but had never had the chance to be up close to horses until a few years ago when she moved back to RI.
 After being around them and realizing how grounding their presence was, she knew she needed to spend more time with them and explore that connection.
 Luckily that was when she found Equi Evolution!